1940s in music

-This article includes an overview of the major events and trends in popular music in the 1940s.

-In the developed world, swing, big band, jazz, Latin and country music dominated and defined the decade's music.
+In the developed world, swing, big band, jazz, Latin and country music dominated and defined the popular music of the 1940s.
 After World War II, the big band sounds of the earlier part of the decade had been gradually replaced by crooners and vocal pop.

 The U.S. and North America

 Pop

 Bing Crosby was the best selling pop artist of the 1940s.

 Ragtime, a genre that first became popular in the 1890s, was popular through about the 1940s.
 After its best-known exponent, Scott Joplin, died in 1917, the genre faded.
 As the 1920s unfolded, jazz rapidly took over as the dominant form of popular music in the United States.

 Jimmy Dorsey remained at the top of the Billboard number-one singles chart for 32 weeks.

 In addition, a new form of popular music, crooning, emerged during the early 1930s.
 Technology played a large part in the development of this style, as electronic sound recording had emerged near the end of the 1920s and replaced the earlier acoustic recording.
 While singers such as Al Jolson and Billy Murray had recorded songs by yelling into a Victrola horn, as this was the only way to get audible sound with acoustic recording, the new electronic equipment allowed for a softer, more intimate style of singing.
 Many of the older singers such as Jolson and Murray consequently fell out of favor during the 1930s with changing tastes (although Al Jolson managed a successful career comeback after World War II).

 Bing Crosby was the leading figure of the crooner sound as well as its most iconic, defining artist.
 By the 1940s, he was an entertainment superstar who mastered all of the major media formats of the day, movies, radio, and recorded music.
 Other popular singers of the day included Cab Calloway and Eddie Cantor.

 Glenn Miller big-band trombonist, arranger, composer, and bandleader in the swing era.

 Frank Sinatra was one of the best-selling male pop artists of the 1940s.